 Taxes can be confusing — especially when you're an independent contractor.
 When you work for yourself, rather than a company, the way you do taxes is different.
 And if you previously only filed taxes as a W-2 employee, it might feel like a whole new ball game.
 So if you have questions about how taxes work for the self-employed, you're definitely not alone.

-While you should reach out to a tax expert or financial advisor for questions specific to your circumstances, we’ve gathered some resources to make it easier for you to do research.
+While you should reach out to a tax expert or financial advisor for questions specific to your circumstances, we've gathered some resources to make it easier for you to do research.
 Learn about several federal tax questions for self-employed individuals and general responses below.
+For those in need of temp staffing solutions, consider exploring options in Spokane Valley.

 Independent contractors may need to fill out different forms depending on their circumstances, but some key ones include: